What Is a SWOT Analysis?

 It’s related to business competition and project planning.
-And it helps to specify the objectives of a business venture or project, and to identify the internal and external factors that are favorable or unfavorable to achieve these objectives.
+And it helps to specify the objectives of a business venture or project and to identify the internal and external factors that are favorable or unfavorable to achieving these objectives.

 So sometimes you will see the SWOT identified in a matrix, a 2 x 2 matrix.
-So if the SWOT’s again, strengths, weaknesses, opportunities, and threats, we look at what’s helpful, what’s harmful.
+So if the SWOTs again, strengths, weaknesses, opportunities, and threats, we look at what’s helpful and what’s harmful.
 We also look at the internal which is representative of the organization, external, which is your environment.
 So let’s walk through an example.

 So one of my clients is a digital marketing agency and they were looking at competition where best to utilize their services and address some of the things that were creating barriers to their growth or to be able to scale.
-So some of their strengths were they had a reputation in the marketplace and they had expertise, high level of expertise in the agency.
+So some of their strengths were having a reputation in the marketplace and they had the expertise and high level of expertise in the agency.

 But the weaknesses were a shortage of experienced consultants available that they could hire when they want to scale.
-Another weakness was they’re unable to handle too many different projects at a time because of the shortage of resources that had the expertise.
+Another weakness was they were unable to handle too many different projects at a time because of the shortage of resources that had the expertise.

 It also identified a market for projects using traditional marketing.
 So where they went to look at other opportunities for growth because the digital marketing had some limitations, they went back and added the traditional marketing, which there are more resources out there with the expertise.
 So if they scaled and grew that, those were available.

 So you can see the power of a SWOT analysis.
-And if you need additional resources on a SWOT analysis, then sign up for our software now at ProjectManager.com.
+And if you need additional resources on a SWOT analysis, then sign up for our software now at ProjectManager.